-Indeed, you will find quite a few look-alikes on their catalog that are reminiscent of such names like Spyderco Delica 4, for example.
-But let's forget about discussion on the morals of originality and authenticity.
+Indeed, you will find quite a few look-alikes on their catalog that are reminiscent of such names as Spyderco Delica 4, for example.
+But let's forget about the discussion on the morals of originality and authenticity.

 I purchased my Ganzo G301 from a local retailer.
 The tool came packed in its original product box.

 The first positive impression came after seeing the nice packaging.
 It looked very professionally made, and based on that alone you could see that Ganzo really care about their brand.